WBBW

 WBBW (1240 AM) is a commercial radio station in Youngstown, Ohio, broadcasting a sports format.
-The station carries the Infinity Sports Network, much of it simulcast with co-owned 96.7 WLLF.
+The station carries Westwood One Sports, much of it simulcast with co-owned WWIZ.

 WBBW is one of seven radio stations in the Youngstown market owned by Cumulus Media.
-The radio studios and offices are in "The Radio Center" in Youngstown.
+The studios and offices are in "The Radio Center" in Youngstown.
 Prior to January 2, 2013, WBBW featured programming from ESPN Radio.

 WBBW carries the Mahoning Valley Scrappers in the collegiate summer baseball league.
-WBBW and WLLF are also the Youngstown affiliates of the Cleveland Cavaliers and Pittsburgh Pirates.
+WBBW and WWIZ are also the Youngstown affiliates of the Cleveland Cavaliers and Pittsburgh Pirates.

 WBBW has been on the air since February 20, 1949.